pantheon-systems/documentation/source/content/crisis-response-upstream.md

 ## Features

 This distribution features a minimal set of plugins for easy maintenance that can be tailored to your organization’s specific needs and capabilities.
-A few assumptions have been made to simplify the site building process for any organization utilizing this upstream, which is detailed in the plugin list below:
+A few assumptions have been made to simplify the site building process for any organization utilizing this upstream, which are detailed in the plugin list below:

 ### Site Optimization Plugins

 These plugins were selected to improve the performance of the site, and better utilize tools built into Pantheon.

 - **[Native PHP Sessions for WordPress](https://wordpress.org/plugins/wp-native-php-sessions/)**: Offload PHP’s native sessions to your database for multi-server compatibility.
-Utilizing this plugin is a best practices recommendation for sites running multiple application containers that may require session persistence across those resources.
+This plugin is a best practices recommendation for sites running [multiple application containers](/application-containers#multiple-application-containers) that may require session persistence across containers.

 - **[Pantheon HUD](https://wordpress.org/plugins/pantheon-hud/)** - A heads-up display into your Pantheon environment, giving you information about the current environment.

 - **[Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache/)** - Automatically clear related pages from Pantheon’s Edge when you update content.

-- **[WP Redis](https://wordpress.org/plugins/wp-redis/)** - WordPress Object Cache using Redis for high visibility websites, and backing it with a high-performance, persistent object cache can have a huge impact.
+- **[WP Redis](https://wordpress.org/plugins/wp-redis/)** - WordPress Object Cache using [Redis](/redis).
+For high visibility websites, a high-performance persistent object cache can have a huge impact.

 ### Content Features Plugins

 These plugins were selected to improve the content creation and moderation process, in addition to improving SEO for visibility.

-- **[Disable Comments](https://wordpress.org/plugins/disable-comments/)** - Allows administrators to globally disable comments on their site, or disabled according to post type.
-As the focus of this upstream is to distribute information, disabling core WordPress comments by default will reduce the moderation overhead, but can be re-enabled at any point in time.
+- **[Disable Comments](https://wordpress.org/plugins/disable-comments/)** - Allows administrators to globally disable comments on their site, or disable them according to post type.
+As the focus of this upstream is to distribute information, disabling core WordPress comments by default will reduce the moderation overhead, but can be re-enabled at any point.

 - **[Yoast SEO](https://wordpress.org/plugins/wordpress-seo/)** - The first true all-in-one SEO solution for WordPress, including on-page content analysis, XML sitemaps and much more.
 Yoast provides insight on how to improve your SEO, empowering your content editors to write organic, impactful content for your target audiences to find.